Camera Base

 Requirements

-Camera Base was written in Microsoft Access 2003 and was tested with MS Office XP 2002 and 2003.
-It should work in future Office versions but might need some testing.
+Camera Base was written in Microsoft Access 2010 and was tested with MS Office XP 2002, 2003, 2007 and 2010.
+There are some known issues with Office 2013 due to Microsoft dropping support for certain features (e.g. Pivot tables).
 It will probably not work properly in Office 2000 or earlier versions.
+If you do not own Access you can download the Microsoft Access 2010 Runtime from the link bellow.

 Download

-Camera Base 1.3 - Complete installation including documentation.
+Camera Base 1.7 - For Access 32bit and 64bit.
+Complete installation including documentation.

 Feedback

-If you have questions or comments about Camera Base or would like to contribute to its continued development, please contact Mathias Tober - matobler@brit.org
+If you have questions or comments about Camera Base or would like to contribute to its continuing development, please contact Mathias Tober - mtobler@sandiegozoo.org

 Acknowledgements

-Funding for this work comes from the Gordon and Betty Moore Foundation through a grant to the Botanical Research Institute of Texas.
+Initial funding for this work came from the Gordon and Betty Moore Foundation through a grant to the Botanical Research Institute of Texas.
 Camera trap work that led to the creation of this database was carried out in collaboration with the WWF AREAS project.
+Future work was carried out with the Office National de la Chasse et de la Faune Sauvage in French Guiana and recently with additional funding form the Gordon and Betty Moore Foundation and the Blue Moon foundation. .
 I would like to thank Samia Carrillo-Percastegui for continuous input and testing during the development of this database.

 The code used to calculate sunset and sunrise was translated from a NOAA Javascript to VBA by Greg Pelletier. http://www.ecy.wa.gov/programs/eap/models.html